assyrianic/Tagha/README.md

 - [ ] implement a compiler that generates the bytecode for this VM.
 - [ ] 64-bit version availability.
 - [ ] Windows compatibility/availability.
-- [ ] Ultimate Goal: VM can bootstrap itself! (compiled to CrownVM bytecode and ran by CrownVM itself).
+- [ ] Ultimate Goal: VM can bootstrap itself! (compiled to TaghaVM bytecode and ran by TaghaVM itself).